 SP 221.
 Masterpieces of Spanish Literature.3 Credits.

-Major literary productions of Spain are studied, including works by or selections from Lazarillo de Tormes, Garcilaso, Cervantes, Galdos and Lorca.
+Major literary works of Spain are studied, including works by or selections from Lazarillo de Tormes, Garcilaso, Cervantes, Galdos and Lorca.
 The course is taught in English or Spanish or a blend of both, depending on the students enrolled in any given class.

 Prerequisites: None